 “If you limit your choices only to what seems possible or reasonable, you disconnect yourself from what you truly want, and all that is left is compromise.”~Anais Nins

-So, I got out of my head (stop over-analyzing everything, Wendy) and into my heart (follow your intuition, Wendy) and decided to leap into creating the life I visualized in my mind and so desperately desired deep in my soul.
+When I got out of my head (stop over-analyzing everything, Wendy) and into my heart (follow your intuition, Wendy) made the leap into creating the life I visualized in my mind and so desperately desired deep in my soul.

-I realized that most of my life had been doing things because I thought that’s the way they had to be done.
+I realized that most of my life had been spent doing things because I thought that’s the way they had to be done.
 I realized I was doing things I thought other people wanted me to do.
 As a teenager, I wanted to be an entrepreneur but I thought it was too risky and I should do something more “stable”.
-So I did.

 I went to Art school (because, I mean, that’s the real money maker right?)
 Ha!